microsoft/SelfTune/README.md

                  feedback='onepoint')
 ```

-The user can also modify the eta after each round.
+The user can also modify the value of eta after each round.
 For example,
 ```python
 def eta_decay(inital_eta, curr_round, decay_rate):
     return (decay_rate**curr_round)*initial_eta